-An introduction to companion animal biology through consideration of the anatomy, nutrition, behavior, husbandry and reproduction of companion animals.
-Course content is largely focused on cats and dogs, although other mammals, birds and reptiles commonly kept as pets will be discussed.
-Legal, economic and ethical issues associated with companion animals will be addressed.
+An introduction to companion animal biology through consideration of the anatomy, nutrition, behavior, husbandry, and reproduction of companion animals.
+Course content is largely focused on cats and dogs, although other mammals, birds, and reptiles commonly kept as pets will be discussed.
+Legal, economic, and ethical issues associated with companion animals will be addressed.

-Credit hours: 3 Lecture contact hours: 3 Lab contact hours: 0 Typically offered:
+Credit hours Lecture contact hours Lab contact hours Typically offered 3 3 0 Upon demand